-Multiple myeloma, also known as myeloma, is a type of bone marrow cancer.
+FInd out more about multiple myeloma, also known as myeloma, a type of bone marrow cancer.

 Multiple sclerosis (MS) is a condition that can affect the brain and spinal cord, causing a wide range of potential symptoms, including problems with vision, arm or leg movement, sensation or balance.

 Mumps is a contagious viral infection that used to be common in children before the introduction of the MMR vaccine.